krunning2/leetcode/332-Reconstruct-Itinerary/README.md

 1. DFS to find the routes
-2. Use priorityQueue to keep the order
+2. Use priorityQueue to keep the lexical order
 3. Always addFirst into the list